Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/README.md

 In my case, the command is `sudo apt install make` to install `make`.

 You will need the `g++` compiler and the libraries `make`, `qmake`, and `qtdeclarative5-dev`.

+Additionally, for the serial comunication, I installed `libqt5serialport5` and `libqt5serialport5`.